The Harvard Statistics faculty welcomes applications for the AM degree in Statistics from qualified PhD candidates in other GSAS programs.

 - CS 181, CS 281 and AC 209B can count towards the 8 Statistics courses and are considered 100 level statistics courses.

 - Terminal AM students must earn at least a B average in their Statistics courses and no more than one C.

 Please direct any questions about the program to Kathleen Cloutier, Student Coordinator at firstname.lastname@example.org.

 Note that courses that are a requirement for the student's PhD normally cannot be double-counted towards the AM degree.

 Upon completion of the 8 courses the student files a degree application with the Registrar's Office.
 This degree application requires the signature of the AM-granting department chair or DGS.
 The AM degree is then awarded.

-The GSAS Handbook (Chapter VI: Degree Requirements, under Common Requirements) states: "Normally a student may receive only one master's degree from FAS.
-However, in exceptional cases, a second AM may be awarded to PhD candidates provided that the above conditions and that the tuition requirement of one year of full tuition for each degree received has been satisfied."
+The GSAS Handbook (Chapter VI: Degree Requirements, under Common Requirements) states: "Normally, a student may receive only one master’s degree from the Faculty of Arts and Sciences.
+However, in exceptional cases, a second AM may be awarded to PhD candidates provided that the above conditions have been met and that the tuition requirement of one year of full tuition for each degree received has been satisfied."